Free Assessment

 What Actually Changed Things

-I learned more about nervous system regulation in a 4-day retreat in Sedona than I did in two expensive semesters of a DNP program that was literally geared toward integrative health and healing.
+I learned more about nervous system regulation in a 4 days in Sedona than I did in two expensive semesters of a DNP program that was literally designed for integrative health and healing.

 Let that sink in.

-Four days of actual nervous system work did what two semesters of academic study couldn’t.
+Four days of actual practice did what two semesters of academic study couldn’t.

 Clinical Experience: